Labor Center

 Labor Studies Programs

 The Community Planning program at LATTC is the only program offered at an accredited community college in the United States.
-Our unique program provides students the knowledge and training needed for successful employment in the fi eld of community and economic development.
+Our unique program provides students the knowledge and training needed for successful employment in the field of community and economic development.
 The community and economic development industry focuses on revitalizing low and moderate income communities.
 Rebuilding the economic, physical and social infrastructure of urban communities represents a new, growing and exciting career opportunity.
-Students can learn basic planning knowledge, development strategies, technical skills and networks needed to enter the industry, earning a Certifi cate of Achievement.
+Students can learn basic planning knowledge, development strategies, technical skills and networks needed to enter the industry, earning a Certificate of Achievement.

-The Community Planning curriculum and courses are regularly reviewed to ensure that they are relevant, industry appropriate and cutting edge.
-Industry experts (academic and practitioners) develop, design and teach our courses.
-Our industry partnerships provide critical resources for our students, providing them with invaluable employment, volunteer, internship and networking opportunities.
-Our courses are structured to be laboratories (classroom and fi eld work) that combine lecture, project driven learning and hands on application of knowledge to contemporary issues affecting communities.
+Our courses are structured to be laboratories (classroom and field work) that combine lecture, project driven learning and hands on application of knowledge to contemporary issues affecting communities.
 Community planning courses are taught during the evening/weekends on campus and in the community to provide students with the greatest range of educational opportunities.

 Successful students will be able to apply a community organizing set of skills and tools that address multiple community and economic development issues.
 Students who complete the program become viable and competitive for employment opportunities.
-They will have developed their knowledge and skill base, practiced their learning through fi eld work, internships or paid experience and have created networks and/or participated in collaborations that have maximized their knowledge with capacity to understand urgent issues and trends.
+They will have developed their knowledge and skill base, practiced their learning through field work, internships or paid experience and have created networks and/or participated in collaborations that have maximized their knowledge with capacity to understand urgent issues and trends.

-The Labor Center, located in MA-005, offers Labor Studies classes leading to an Associate in Arts Degree or Certifi cate of Achievement in Labor Studies.
+The Labor Center, located in MA-005, offers Labor Studies classes leading to an Associate in Arts Degree or Certificate of Achievement in Labor Studies.
 Classes and programs are held both on campus and off site at union halls and community organizations.
-Students can register online, on site in class or at the Labor Center Offi ce.
+Students can register online, on site in class or at the Labor Center Office.

 The Labor Center maintains strong relationships with leaders of organized labor and the community, including a broad based Advisory Board.
 These leaders help promote participation in the Labor Studies program, and assure evaluation and feedback from the labor movement to help shape future programs.
 The Labor Center staff also advise Labor Studies students and prospective students, and the Center maintains a collection of labor DVDs available for free loan.